 - a.
-When an administrator is authorized to use his personal automobile for travel related to his employment he shall be reimbursed at the IRS mileage rate as such is established from time to time at the time of such travel. - b.
+When an administrator is authorized to use his personal automobile for travel related to his employment he shall be reimbursed at the IRS mileage rate as such is established from time to time at the time of such travel and shall be reimbursed for the actual costs of garages, parking, tolls and all like charges subject to the guidelines of the Commonwealth or applicable trust fund guidelines. - b.
 Administrators shall not be reimbursed for commuting between their home and office or other regular work location.
 With the approval of the President, an administrator's home may be designated as his regular office for the purpose of allowed transportation expenses in cases where the administrator has no regular office or other regular work location.